harshiita150/BRB-Repro/README.md

 ## Introduction

 This is the codebase accompanying my reproduction on "Breaking the Reclustering Barrier" (BRB).
 To summarize, BRB prevents early performance plateaus in centroid-based deep clustering by periodically applying a soft reset to the feature encoder with subsequent reclustering.
 This allows the model to escape local minima and continue learning.
-The paper show that BRB significantly improves the performance of centroid-based deep clustering algorithms on various datasets and tasks.
+The paper show that BRB significantly improves the performance of centroid-based deep clustering algorithms on various datasets and tasks.</br></br>
 My work extends this repository by successfully replicating the original baseline results and conducting further ablation studies.
 Specifically, I explore the generalization of the BRB mechanism to distribution-based clustering (replacing K-means with EM) and evaluate the sensitivity of the soft-reset process to different pre-training configurations.

 ## Algorithms and data sets